cscart/docs/en/user_guide/addons/gdpr/compliance.rst

    In that case the consent for personal data processing won't be stored in the database, but rather in an email you receive, alongside the data that the customer may've provided via the form.

 #.
 Test the workflow of granting consent.
 Register as a new customer and give consent for personal data processing in various places.
+If you completed :ref:`the optional step 2 <gdpr-data-request-buttons>`, try using the buttons for requesting personal data or the removal of data.

 #.
 Open your database to see the consent logs in the ``cscart_gdpr_user_agreements`` table.